Jerod Evans

 Jerod X. Evans (born January 16, 1994) is an American professional football quarterback.
 He played college football for the Virginia Tech Hokies and signed with the Philadelphia Eagles as an undrafted free agent following the 2017 NFL draft.

-Early years
+Early life

 Evans attended Mansfield High School in Mansfield, Texas.

 College career

 Evans played for the United States Air Force Academy in 2013 before tearing his ACL and transferring to Trinity Valley Community College.
 After two years at Trinity Valley he transferred to Virginia Tech.
 In his first year at Virginia Tech in 2016 he was named the starting quarterback.
 In his first start he threw for 221 yards and four touchdowns against Liberty.
 In his first season at Virginia Tech he completed the regular season with 26 touchdown passes and 5 interceptions.
 Evans also broke the record for total offense in a season, previously held by Logan Thomas, leading Virginia Tech to the 2016 ACC Championship game against Clemson with a 9-3 (6-2 Coastal) record.
 In the 2016 Belk Bowl Evans led Virginia Tech to overcome a school record 24 point deficit with 330 all-purpose yards.
 Evans' 2016 season set school records for most passes completed (263), most touchdowns thrown (28), most touchdowns thrown in a game (5), most passing yards, and highest completion percentage.

 On January 2, 2017, Evans announced that he was foregoing his senior year and entering the 2017 NFL draft, but he ended up undrafted.